Increase ivf success rate3 things you can do to improve your ivf success rate

 With fertility treatment there can be a lot of focus on the quality of the embryo as an indicator to IVF success.
-However, embryo quality is only one of the three factors – and the one over which you don’t have much control.
+However, embryo quality is only one of the three factors.

 So, what can you do about the other two factors to increase your chances of IVF success?

-The belief is that the more relaxed the patient, the more relaxed her uterus would be, which may have a positive effect on the embryo-uterus interaction.
+The understanding is that the more relaxed the patient, the more relaxed her uterus is, which has a positive effect on the embryo-uterus interaction.
 This is one of the key factors to IVF success.

-Most clinics allow patients to take a phone on airline mode or mp3 player into the procedure, so use something you find relaxing to listen to.
-Anything has got to be better than the trashy radio station that was blaring out in one clinic I visited!
+Most clinics allow patients to take a phone on airline mode or mp3 player into the procedure.
+So take something you find relaxing to listen to.

 Ensure you are not rushed before or after the treatment.
-Protect your space; it’s your body and your mind.
+Protect your space; it’s your body.
+It’s your treatment.

 Most patients find the 2WW (two week wait) the most stressful element of IVF treatment.
 They often feel isolated and alone.
 The clinic has done all they can and it is now down to the patient.
 Will it work?
 So much energy, time and money has gone in to this moment, but you won’t know for a couple of weeks.
 The not knowing can be agony.

 This is the time when the uterus interacts with the embryo.
 Your uterus literally embraces the embryo, shifting the stromal cells to envelop it.
 If you are stressed, your body will prioritise ‘fight or flight’ survival mode over welcoming new life.

 Stress is future thinking.
 It’s the misuse of imagination.

 We are designed to live in the moment, not the future.
 Wellbeing means being in the moment.
 Come back to the here and now.
 Recognise, from the moment of embryo transfer, that you are pregnant.
 Be with yourself and your body in that.
 Visualise your body doing exactly what you want it to do.